jaywcjlove/github-action-modify-file-content/README.md

 - `message` The commit message. by default `doc: update <file path>.`
 - `committer_name` The name of the author or committer of the commit. by default `github-actions[bot]`
 - `committer_email` The email of the author or committer of the commit. by default `github-actions[bot]@users.noreply.github.com`
-- `openDelimiter` Character to use for opening delimiter, by default <\!--GAMFC-->
+- `openDelimiter` Character to use for opening delimiter, by default "<\!--GAMFC-->"
-- `closeDelimiter` Character to use for closing delimiter, by default <\!--GAMFC-END-->
+- `closeDelimiter` Character to use for closing delimiter, by default "<\!--GAMFC-END-->"

 ## Outputs